-Ms. Delan first won recognition singing the title role in the world premiere of Gordon Getty’s Joan and the Bells in 1998, a role she has since reprised in France, Germany, Spain, the U.S., and Russia, and on the 2002 recording for PentaTone Classics.
+Delan won recognition singing the title role in the world premiere of Gordon Getty’s Joan and the Bells in 1998, a role she has since reprised in France, Germany, the U.S., and Russia, and on the 2002 recording for PentaTone Classics.
 Critics praised her depiction of Joan of Arc as “beautifully sung” (International Record Review), “refreshingly unpretentious” (Gramophone), and “a role she has made her own, with the kind of pure tone one expects of a saint-to-be and the passion one expects from a 19-year-old girl going to her death.
 Miss Delan is exceptional” (Nevada Events).
-She reprised this role for the Russian National Orchestra’s Grand Festival in Moscow in 2012, and most recently with the Berkeley Symphony in 2018.
+She reprised this role for the Russian National Orchestra’s Grand Festival in Moscow in 2012.

-Also in 2013 Oxingale Records released Angel Heart, a music storybook, created by Ms. Delan and composer Luna Pearl Woolf, featuring the soprano together with Frederica von Stade, Zheng Cao, Sanford Sylvan and Dan Taylor with Matt Haimovitz and his all-cello ensemble Uccello.
+In 2013 Oxingale Records released Angel Heart, a music storybook, created by Delan and composer Luna Pearl Woolf, featuring the soprano together with Frederica von Stade, Zheng Cao, Sanford Sylvan and Dan Taylor with Matt Haimovitz and his all-cello ensemble Uccello.
 The recording also features Jeremy Irons narrating an original story by best-selling author Cornelia Funke.
-Angel Heart premiered in 2013 as a live multimedia performance presented by Cal Performances in Berkeley and Carnegie Hall in New York City and was presented in 2015 by Festival del Sole (now Festival Napa Valley).
+Angel Heart premiered in 2013 as a live multimedia performance presented by Cal Performances in Berkeley and Carnegie Hall in New York City and will be presented in 2015 by LA Opera and Festival del Sole.
 The family-oriented project has been lauded by The Wall Street Journal, Publishers Weekly and The New York Times.